sumankumarpatro/Diabetes/README.md

-# Clinical Decision Support Agent for Diabetes
+# Clinical Decision Support Agent for Diabetes.

 This repository contains a complete pipeline for a Clinical Decision Support Agent.
 The system is designed to take unstructured, multilingual (Hinglish) clinical notes, retrieve relevant medical context using RAG (Retrieage-Augmented Generation), and extract structured clinical features into a machine-readable JSON format.